-Valuation Date: June 30, 2017 Measurement Date: June 30, 2017

-Methods and Assumptions Used to Determine Total OPEB Liability:

-Actuarial Cost Method Entry Age Normal

-Inflation 2.25% Discount Rate 3.56%

-Salary Increases Salary increase rates used in the July 1, 2017 actuarial valuation of the including inflation

-Tennessee Consolidated Retirement System (TCRS); 3.44% - 8.72%, of TCRS)

-Retirement Age Retirement rates used in the July 1, 2017 actuarial valuation of the

-Tennessee Consolidated Retirement System (TCRS).
-They are based on the results of a statewide experience study (undertaken on behalf of TCRS)

-Mortality Mortality table used in the July1, 2017 actuarial valuation of the

-Tennessee Consolidated Retirement System (TCRS).
-They are based on the results of a statewide experience study (undertaken on behalf

-Healthcare Cost Trend Rates Based in the Getzen Model, with trend starting at 7.50% for 2018

-Calendar year, and gradually decreasing 33-year period to an ultimate Trend rate of 3.53% with 0.18% added to approximate the effect

-Of the excise tax

-Aging factor Based on the 2013 SOA Study "Health Care Costs - From Birth to

-Death"

-Expenses Administrative expenses are included in the per capita health costs

-Other Information:

-Notes Changes in assumptions and other inputs include the change in the

-Discount rate from 2.92% as of the beginning of the measurement Period to 3.56% as of June 30, 2017.
-This change is reflected in the

-Schedule of Changes in Total OPEB Liability.
+Valuation Date: June 30, 2018 Measurement Date: June 30, 2018 Methods and Assumptions U sed to Determine Total OPEB Liability: Actuarial Cost Method Entry Age Normal Inflation 2.25% Discount Rate 3.62% Salary Increases Salary increase rates used in the July 1, 2018 actuarial valuation of the Tennessee Consolidated Retirement System (TCRS); 3.44% - 8.72%, including inflation Retirement Age Retirement rates used in the July 1, 2018 actuarial valuation of the Tennessee Consolidated Retirement System (TCRS).
+They are based on the results of a statewide experience study (undertaken on behalf of TCRS) Mortality Mortality table used in the July1, 2018 actuarial valuation of the Tennessee Consolidated Retirement System (TCRS).
+They are based on the results of a statewide experience study (undertaken on behalf of TCRS) Healthcare Cost Trend Rates Based in the Getzen Model, with trend starting at 6.75% for 2019 calendar year, and gradually decreasing 32-year period to an ultimate trend rate of 3.53% with 0.28% added to approximate the effect of the excise tax Aging factor Based on the 2013 SOA Study "Health Care Costs - From Birth to Death" Expenses Administrative expenses are included in the per capita health costs Other Information: Notes Changes in assumptions and other inputs include the change in the Discount rate from 3.56% as of the beginning of the measurement period to 3.62% as of June 30, 2018.
+This change is reflected in the Schedule of Changes in Total OPEB Liability.
 There were no benefit changes during the measurement period.

-INDEPENDENT AUDITOR'S REPORT ON INTERNAL

-CONTROL OVER FINANCIAL REPORTING AND ON COMPLAINCE AND

-OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL

-STATEMENTS PERFORMED IN ACCORDANCE

-WITH GOVERNMENT AUDITING STANDARDS
+INDEPENDENT AUDITOR'S REPORT ON INTERNAL CONTROL OVER FINANCIAL REPORTING AND ON COMPLAINCE AND OTHER MATTERS BASED ON AN AUDIT OF FINANCIAL STATEMENTS PERFORMED IN ACCORDANCE WITH GOVERNMENT AUDITING STANDARDS